barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 ---

 I used to like C++.
 I still do, but I used to, too.
-Also I am not one of those people that tells any c++ dev to just use rust.
+Also I am not one of those people that tells any C++ programmer to just use Rust.
 There are a ton of valid reasons why companies or individuals decide to use C++ and I don't wish to deter anyone from doing so.
 What I am trying to do in this article is to see how Rust stacks up against a handful of very common (and severe) bugs that are easy to produce in C++.

-I'll use Louis Brandy's excellent CppCon 2017 talk [Curiously Recurring C++ Bugs at Facebook](https://youtu.be/lkgszkPnV8g) as the basis for what constitutes a common and scary bug that is easy to produce in C++.
-Louis draws his experience from working at the C++ codebase at facebook (now Meta).
+I'll use Louis Brandy's excellent CppCon 2017 talk [Curiously Recurring C++ Bugs at Facebook](https://youtu.be/lkgszkPnV8g) as the basis for what constitutes a common and scary bug easily produced in C++.
+Louis draws his experience from working on the C++ codebase at facebook (now Meta).
 I am aware that facebook does not represent every C++ use case, but my personal experience is very much compatible with the given list.
 I'll try to not repeat the talk too much because it is an excellent presentation that I urge you to watch yourself.